johnko/iac-aws/README.md

 ## Reminders

-1. Go to https://console.aws.amazon.com/controltower/home/accountfactory and empty "Regions for VPC creation"
+1. Go to https://console.aws.amazon.com/controltower/home/accountfactory and empty "Regions for VPC creation".
-2. Go to https://console.aws.amazon.com/controltower/home/organization and "Register organizational unit" for each OU
+2. Go to https://console.aws.amazon.com/controltower/home/organization and "Register organizational unit" for each OU.